oac1771/rust_node/README.md

 ```shell
 task start-local BUILD=true
 ```
-The first time you run this command it will take a long time, as the binary run in the node pod is using a statically compiled
+The first time you run this command it will take a long time, as the binary running in the node pod is statically compiled using musl.
+Subsequent runs should be much faster

+Once your images are built, you can just start the

 ## helpful cmds